David Moreau Simard

 ARA saves playbook results to a local or remote database by using an Ansible callback plugin and provides an API to integrate this data in tools and interfaces.

-This project provides the ARA API as well as the Ansible components.
+This project provides ARA's Ansible plugins, the REST API server as well as simple built-in web interfaces to browse the recorded data.

 If nothing went wrong, your playbook data should have been saved in a local database at